 Who are we and what we do

 The RNEBS supports the Engineering Artificers and Technicians of the Royal Navy.
 The Society was set up for the promotion of intellectual and general welfare and the provision of Death or Invaliding Benefits for Members.
-Any member of the Engineering Branch serving in the Royal Navy is eligible to join the Society.

 Have your say

 Let us know your thoughts, comments, articles etc and we will publish them on the website.